wildlife-dynamics/ecoscope-workflows/README.md

 ### Running the script

-1. Copy the fillable yaml file you generated above into a scratch directory outside this repo
+1. Copy the fillable yaml form you generated above into a scratch directory outside this repo
 2. Fill in the yaml form with representative values for each parameter
 3. From the repo root, run the script with: